phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_purerandom.md

 import colorspace
 ~~~

-Then we will specify all the model parameters, including mean tumble time 0.1s[^Saragosti2012], mean 68° and std 36° for reorientation[^Berg1972], cell speed of 20µm/s[^Baker2005], and parameters for our ligand concentration gradient.
-Set a seed for random numbers for reproducibility.
+Next, we specify all the model parameters:

+* mean tumble time: 0.1s[^Saragosti2012];
+* mean reorientation angle of 68° with a standard deviation of 36°[^Berg1972];
+* cell speed of 20µm/s[^Baker2005].

+We also set a "seed" of our pseudorandom number generator.
+This ensures that the sequence of "random" numbers will be the same every time we run the simulation.
+We can change the seed to obtain a different outcome.
+For more on seeding, please consult the discussion of pseudorandom number generation at [Programming for Lovers](http://compeau.cbd.cmu.edu/programming-for-lovers/chapter-2-forecasting-a-presidential-election-with-monte-carlo-simulation/#pitfalls).

 ~~~ python
 SEED = 128  #Any random seed